jayoung/MalikLab_bioinformaticsResources/notes/FHCRC_compute_resources.md

 samtools flagstat ${BAM_FILE} > ${STATS_FILE}
 ```

-A version of that script with detailed comment lines to help you understand it is (here)[example_scripts/simple_slurm_script.sh].
+A version of that script with detailed comment lines to help you understand it is [here](example_scripts/simple_slurm_script.sh).

+To run an slurm script: `sbatch myScript.sbatch`

 Some key points:
 - the lines beginning `#SBATCH` specify resources to request for each sbatch job.